Diabetes Management and Care at Hunt Club Medical

 Symptoms of Type 2 diabetes may include fatigue, thirst, weight loss, blurred vision and frequent urination.
 Some people have no symptoms.
 A blood test can show if you have diabetes.
 Exercise, weight control and sticking to your meal plan can help control your diabetes.
 You should also monitor your glucose level and take medicine if prescribed.

-3 Month Average Blood Sugar Levels
+HbA1C and 3 Month Average Blood Sugar Levels

 HbA1C level Average Blood Sugar